 What do you dream about?
 Starting a business?
 Climbing the career ladder?
 A beautiful house?
 When we talk about our financial goals, what is often missed in the conversation is financial stability.
 The ability to live comfortably knowing we have everything we need and money in the bank, not necessarily chasing dreams.
+This is why I wrote this post about building an emergency fund for small business owners.

 What is an Emergency Fund?